 Michal Lazarovitz lives and works in Tel Aviv.
 She is a multidisciplinary artist and engages in painting, drawing, sound, video works and large scale installation.
 She studied art at the Midrasha School of Art, the Beit Berl Academic College, as well as painting at the studio master class of the artist Maya Cohen Levy in Tel Aviv.

-Currently studying for a master's degree in the Multidisciplinary Program of the Faculty of the Arts at Tel Aviv University.
+Completed studying for a master's degree (in honors) in the Multidisciplinary Program of the Faculty of the Arts at Tel Aviv University.

 She completed the Post-Graduate Fine Art Program Studies of the Beit Berl Faculty of Arts, HaMidrasha (2017-2019).